datascape/construction/projects/README.md

 ## Elevator

 Slotted Metal Framing Strut Channel
-Motor and wench in attic for two redundant cables
+Either motor and wench in attic with two cables for redundancy, or motor(s) in base of elevator.

 ||||
 |---|---|---|
 | Power, brakes and cable system | $3,000 | $5,000 |
 | Metal Cage and Doors | $3,000 | $7,000 |
 | Automated doors at 3 levels | $4,000 | $7,000 |

+Not accessing basement.
+Could angle upper rear edge to accomodate roofline.
+Would retain over 7' clearance in front 2/3 of elevator.

 <!--
 Super Strut Carriage -